-LOW, the entire part is write-protected.
-When \overline{WP} is HIGH, the memory protection is subject to the Status Register.
-Writes to the Status Register are performed using the WREN and WRSR commands and subject to the \overline{WP} pin.
+The write protection features of the FM25L16B are multi-tiered and are enabled through the status register.
 The Status Register is organized as follows.
 (The default value shipped from the factory for bits in the Status Register is '0'.)

 Table 2.
 Status Register